soxueren/atsd/api/sql/examples/select-all-columns.md

 # Select All Columns

-`SELECT *` can be used to include all available columns in the resultset.
+`SELECT *` can be used to include all available columns in the result set.

 The list of available columns includes datetime, entity, value, and optional series tags, each in its own column.